-Transnational Organized Crime refers to those self-perpetuating associations of individuals who operate internationally for the purpose of obtaining power, influence, monetary and/or commercial gains, wholly or in part by illegal means, while protecting their activities through a pattern of corruption or violence.
-There is no single structure under which international organized crime groups operate; they vary from hierarchies to clans, networks and cells, and may evolve to other structures.
-The crimes they commit also vary.
+International Organized Crime refers to those self-perpetuating associations of individuals who operate internationally for the purpose of obtaining power, influence, monetary and/or commercial gains, wholly or in part by illegal means, while protecting their activities through a pattern of corruption or violence.
+There is no single structure under which international organized crime groups operate; they vary from strict hierarchies to blood clans, networks and cells, and may evolve to other structures.

-- They attempt to gain influence in government, politics, and commerce through corrupt as well as legitimate means;
+- gain influence in government, politics, and business through corrupt means;

 - hold economic gain including investment in legitimate business; and

 - insulate leadership from prosecution through hierarchical structure